donkirkby/chess-kit/docs/rules.md

   piece normally, you may throw the tar at one of your opponent's pieces or pass it to one of your own.
 Move the checker like a king, one space in any direction, to place it under another piece of either colour.
 Leave your chess piece where it ended its move.
-You can only move a checker under another piece, it can't sit alone on a square.
+You can only move a checker to another piece's square, it can't sit alone on a square.
 * Your piece on your opponent's checker is tarred: pawns cannot move at all, and other pieces move like pawns.